 *4 weeks of vacation are integrated into the year.

-During the second year, residents rotate exclusively through clinical orthopaedic services.
-These include orthopaedic trauma; pediatric orthopaedics; a foot and ankle service; a combined sports and hand service (designed to give exposure to these popular subspecialties early in the program); and the nearby West Haven Veterans Administration Medical Center.
+During the second year, residents rotate exclusively through orthopaedic services.
+These include orthopaedic trauma; pediatric orthopaedics; combined shoulder, elbow, sports and hand services designed to give exposure to popular subspecialties early in the program while also building key general orthopedic foundation.
+Residents also rotate at the nearby West Haven Veterans Administration Medical Center with a broad scope of surgical and clinic care is provided to veterans including joints, hand surgery, foot & ankle, and sports.
+Residents also continue their consult experience fielding daytime consults 1-2 days per week.

 |Foot & Ankle|